CrazyCloudCraft/wikitest/Development.md

 depends: [PlaceholderAPI]
 ```

-After that you can either Maven or putting PlaceholderAPI in your Build Path
+After that you can either use Maven or putting the plugin in your Build Path

 ## Maven Repository
 Repository is avaliable [here](http://repo.extendedclip.com/content/repositories/placeholderapi/), check the repository frequently for updates